Wanting to buy insurance products in Hong Kong but feel overwhelmed by choice, the price, and the paperwork required?

 Some insurance policies will offer 2-year coverage (instead of a single year of coverage).
 If you can buy 2-year coverage, you will likely be able to lower your annual premium.

 Importantly, you may still be able to cancel a 2-year policy part-way through the insurance policy.
-Thus, this can be a really great option.

-7. Combine insurance policies
+5. Combine insurance policies